cemalgnlts/Mailjs/README.md

 # Documentation

 Returns a Promise object after the function is called.
 If the request is sent correctly, `status` returns true.
 If it returns incorrect, the `status` will be false and the `message` in the data is also added.
+If there is no error, `status` always returns `true`.

 A successfull response example: